Table of Contents

-- After an operation to treat achalasia
+- After surgery for achalasia

 - Pyloric stenosis

-Various etiological factors primarily result, in the majority of the cases, in a lower esophageal sphincter insufficiency.
+In the majority of the cases, various etiological factors primarily result in lower esophageal sphincter insufficiency.
 Normally, the sphincter functions as a reflux barrier.
-Physiologically, resting pressure in the lower esophageal sphincter approximately amounts to 20 mmHg: As it is higher than the intragastric pressure, it protects from a potential backflow of the stomach’s contents into the esophagus.
-The only time when the esophageal sphincter slackens temporarily is during the swallowing process.
-An insufficiency can manifest in two ways:
+Physiologically, the resting pressure in the lower esophageal sphincter approximately is 20 mm Hg.
+As this pressure is higher than the intragastric pressure, it prevents the potential backflow of the stomach’s contents into the esophagus.
+The only time when the esophageal sphincter is temporarily loose is during the swallowing process.
+Insufficiency can manifest in 2 ways:

-- Inadequate sphincter relaxation (during or not the swallowing process)
+- Inadequate sphincter relaxation (during the swallowing process)

 - Generally decreased resting pressure